How To Get The Most Out Of Tight Quarters By Maximizing Space:

 - Do you need to learn how to say “no” more so you have room in your life for the things that really matter?

 - Are you hanging on to toxic relationships from the past that are dragging you down?

 Once you begin to clear the excesses, it will be much easier to see what you have and treasure – and then decide what to do about it.

 Attics and basements can be nonfunctional dumping grounds for all sorts of things.
 Or they can be functional “bonus space” in your home.
 It all depends on what you do with them.

 I’ve already written elsewhere on renovating your attic into a functional living space, as I did in my husband’s former “city house” to make a home office for myself.
 And although I haven’t written blog posts on the finished results yet, our basement’s flooding last year gave us a prime opportunity to make that space even more functional than it was before.
 With careful planning, you can easily carve out one or more rooms from these spaces.

 There are of course things you’ll need to consider, like humidity and temperature levels, when you’re turning these areas into living spaces.
-If your basement is currently unfinished, you’ll probably want to line up a basement finishing contractor to work through transforming that space for you.
+For example, if your basement is currently unfinished, you’ll probably want to hire a contractor who specializes in finishing basements to help you take that step.
 But even if you only partially finish your basement, or renovate just half your attic into living space, the small steps you take along the way (for example, adding extra attic insulation) can increase your home’s functionality AND improve its energy efficiency.